hemaduvvury/predictingcardiovasculardisease/model_card.md

 ## Performance

-The below captures the cross validation and test results of the decision tree classifier.
+The below captures the cross validation and test results of the decision tree classifier following hyperparameter tuning.
 The cross validation measures are based on a 5-fold stratified cross validation performed on the training data and the test scores represent the scores achieved by the model on unseen test data.
 The training data represented 80% and the test data 20% of the instances in this dataset.

 - Mean cv accuracy:	0.884155
 - Mean cv recall: 	0.984711